The History of Ambassador

 Ambassador was contacted in June 1985, about the possibility of purchasing the Lexington Avenue property for much less than its appraised value.
 To be able to afford this overwhelming expense, it was noted that “it would be necessary that we see an additional $500 per month” in giving, or $30/month per family.
 The Lord overcame initial reticence on the part of its bank, and the church took out a mortgage and moved in November 1985.
 An additional city lot to the east was purchased in 1989, and two residential lots on the south side in 2000.

-As Ambassador looks forward to the future and relocation, let us thank God for His abundant provision and divine enabling these past twenty years.
+As Ambassador looks forward to the future, let us thank God for His abundant provision and divine enabling these past 30+ years.
 Let us recall the vision of being Ambassadors, as a church and as individuals who comprise it.